 They may also treat cancers with chemotherapy, radiotherapy, surgery, or other techniques depending on where the cancer is located and how severe it is.

 Most dogs can get treatment and have a good chance of recovery depending on how serious the condition is and the causes.
 If you see the symptoms in your dog, then you should contact your vet.
 Early detection is often a big factor when it comes to successful treatment.

 Has your dog ever suffered from thrombocytopenia?
-How did you treat it?
+How did you and your vet treat it?
 Let us know in the comments below!